 Data is good.
-Big Data is bigger, but what does it take to make it better?
+Big Data is big, but what does it take to make it good?

 All else being equal, it’s better to have data and dismiss it than not have it and miss out.
 No data, and you’re driving blind.
 But too much data, and you might as well be driving blind.
 Sensory overload!

 The digitization of human life is just beginning.
 Information Age is coming and is changing everything.
 So the best days of Data are ahead of it.
 We’d better get used to data, lots of it.

 Here at OrionX.net, We’ve done several projects to help define business and solution strategies in Big Data, IoT, and Cloud markets.
 Along the way, some rules and truisms have emerged.

 1- Data is cheaper to keep than to delete.
 Multiple copies, in fact. #NoDelete

 In a way, Big Data is enabled by the economics of keeping it around.
 Nobody dares delete anything because it’s cheap enough to keep, you never know if you’ll need it later, and there may be legal consequences in deleting it.